HMuraja/p5-book-review/README.md

         KEY: DISABLE_COLLECTSATIC   VALUE: 1
         KEY: SECRET_KEY             VALUE: django-insecure-...

-5. In *Deploy* tab of the app *Deployement* method was selected to be GitHUb.
+22. In *Deploy* tab of the app *Deployement* method was selected to be GitHUb.
-6. *App connected to GitHub* was selected to the the *p5-book-review*.
+23. *App connected to GitHub* was selected to the the *p5-book-review*.
-7. On *Manual Deploy* Deploye Branch was clicked to deploye the API.
+24. On *Manual Deploy* Deploye Branch was clicked to deploye the API.
-8. As a prepartion for the frontend side the env.py was updated to look as below: import os os.environ['CLOUDINARY_URL'] = 'cloudinary:/...' os.environ['ALLOWED_HOST'] = 'https://read-rave-86b7234dccae.herokuapp.com' os.environ['SECRET_KEY'] = 'django-insecure-...'
+25. As a prepartion for the frontend development DEBUG and CLIENT_ORIGIN variables were added to the env.py and the ALLOWED_HOST variable value was updated:

+        import os
+        os.environ['SECRET_KEY'] = 'django-insecure-...'
         os.environ['DATABASE_URL'] = 'postgres://...'
+        os.environ['CLOUDINARY_URL'] = 'cloudinary:/...'
+        os.environ['ALLOWED_HOST'] = '[8000-port url without "https://" in the start and "/" in the end]' os.environ['DEBUG'] = '1'
+        os.environ['CLIENT_ORIGIN'] = '[8080-port url without the "/" in the end]'

+26. Also in rr_drf *settings.py* a ALLOWED_HOST list was edited to followong:

+        ALLOWED_HOSTS = [
+        os.environ.get('ALLOWED_HOST'),
+        'localhost',
+    ]

 </details>

-### Deploying the Complete Application
+### Application Deployment
 As the React application is integrated into the API repository, a second deployment was required for the final product.
 Once React application was done second deployment was started.

 <details><summary>View the steps</summary>